Which city is cheaper, Vilnius or Athens?

 Many students visit Athens.
 International students will appreciate the rich history, archaeological ruins, and unique opportunities that are available here.

-Vilnius has a few public transit options.
+Vilnius has some public transit options.
 Bus and trolleybuses are available.

-Vilnius is somewhat walkable.
+Vilnius is a somewhat walkable city.
 The old town is the most walkable part of the city.

 Because Athens is a large city, there are a variety of ways to spend your time.
+Most visitors spend time around the old town while in the area.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

 Many travelers enjoy the museums and nightlife when visiting the destination of Vilnius.
 The old town is one of the main draws for visitors.
 One day is often enough time to do most activities.

 Because Athens is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
+Visiting the old town is also a must.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

 Vilnius is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

 Athens is a great place to explore.
 It is common to spend five days here.
+The old town is one of the main draws for visitors.
 Five days is a great amount of time to relax and see the many things that Athens has to offer.
 Anyone can find something fun to do here.

 It's hard to know how much time to spend in Vilnius.
 Make sure you visit the old town while you're here.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.

 It's hard to know how much time to spend in Athens.
 Because Athens is a large city, there are a variety of ways to spend your time.
+Exploring the old town is a popular activity.
 With all of its activities, you can easily fill one week here.

 These are the overall average travel costs for the two destinations.